Geometric mean theorem: Applications

+Another application of this theorem provides a geometrical proof of the AM–GM inequality in the case of two numbers, since the half-circle's radius is the arithmetic mean of p and q.
+This radius can be drawn parallel to the geometric mean constructed as above, which shows that geometric mean is always smaller or equal to the radius, and yields the inequality.

 History

 The theorem is usually attributed to Euclid (ca. 360–280 BC), who stated it as a corollary to proposition 8 in book VI of his Elements.
 In proposition 14 of book II Euclid gives a method for squaring a rectangle, which essentially matches the method given here.
 Euclid however provides a different slightly more complicated proof for the correctness of the construction rather than relying on the geometric mean theorem.